System Design Space

 Governance affects product reliability

-Evolution without breakage is an advantage
+Evolution without breakage is a competitive advantage

 How to apply Ember ideas today